Q: What are the criteria to be funded by you?

 Q: We have completed our angel funding phase, and are now looking for Series A funding.

-A: Congrats on your progress of your company.
+A: Congrats on the progress of your company.
 A few questions before we proceed (for us to better advise you):

 (1) How much funding have you had to-date?